 - We are interested in using new developments in philosophy to motivate improvements to health methodology.

 - We collaborate with organisations such as the National Agency for Health and Care Excellence (NICE), the International Agency for Research on Cancer (IARC), and the Collaborating Centre for Values-Based Practice in Health and Social Care at Oxford.

 - We co-organise the EBM+ consortium.

-- Staff: David Corfield, Lubomira Radoilska, Michael Wilde, Jon Williamson
+- Staff: David Corfield, Lubomira Radoilska, Alexandra Trofimov, Michael Wilde, Jon Williamson

 - PhD students: Daniel Auker-Howlett, Virginia Ghiara, William Levack-Payne, Alyx Robinson